mmarchetti90/ATACSeq_analysis/README.md

 --control_reads_list_path

 		Path to tsv file manifest of controls, with columns SampleID, Mate1, and Mate2.
-		Must be specified if profile = "with_ctrls"
+		Sample IDs must match those in the manifest of samples, but with the addition of the suffix "_CONTROL" (e.g. SAMPLE1_CONTROL for the control of SAMPLE1) Must be specified if profile = "with_ctrls"

 --trimgalore_params